 - Put your martini glass in the fridge or freezer to cool it

-- As it cools down, put the ice in the shaker and add your liquid sugar
+- While the glass cools down, put the ice in the shaker and add your liquid sugar

 - Add your coffee (it is important to add the coffee last or it will melt the ice, ruining the taste and consistency of your drink)